Line Flow based SLAM: Line Flow Tracking

 One 3D line might be split into multiple line flows due to occlusions.
-We check all line flows and fuse the line flows when more than half of their line segments are collinear and their recent line segments are overlapping with certain pixels (set to 5 pixels).
-If these two line flows are correspond to the same 3D line, we merge the line segments using the merging operation (Eq.~\ref{eq:fusion}).
-To accelerate this step, we utilize the collinearity of two line segments in current frame.
+We check all line flows and fuse those with more than half of their line segments as collinear and whose recent line segments overlap with a certain number of pixels (set to 5 pixels).
+If two line flows correspond to the same 3D line, we merge them using the merging operation (Eq.~\ref{eq:fusion}).
+To accelerate this step, we utilize the collinearity of two line segments in the current frame.
 The angle-grid based method is adopted.
-We set $30^\circ$ as the grid size and put line segments into the corresponding grids between $0^\circ$ to $360^\circ$.
-Note that the number of line flow is not very large, therefore line flow merging has little negative effect on the real-time performance.
+We set $30^\circ$ as the grid size and put line segments into the corresponding grids between $0^\circ$ and $360^\circ$.
+Note that the number of line flows is not very large; therefore, the line flow merging has a very slight negative effect on real-time performance.

-Although the orientation of a line segment is relatively stable, the lengths can vary significantly across different viewpoints.
-We refine the length considering the historical lengths:
+Although the orientation of a line segment is relatively stable, its length can vary significantly across different viewpoints.
+We refine the length by referring to the historical lengths: